Skip to content

 YouTube is all about finding your niche and building your following within it.

 Subscribe to channels that target a similar audience as you.
 Watch, like, and share their content.
-Leave thoughtful comments or mention them in your own videos.
+Leave thoughtful comments or mention them in your videos.

 Not only will this give you a better sense of what your competition is up to, it can also help you reach new viewers.